3 Initial Data Splitting

 When interpolation is the focus, the simplest way to split the data into a training and test set is to take a simple random sample.
 If we desire the test set to contain 25% of the data, we randomly generate an appropriately sized selection of row numbers to allocate sales to the test set.
 The remainder is placed in the training set.

 What is the appropriate percentage?
 Like many other problems, this depends on the characteristics of the data (e.g., size) and the modeling context.
 Our general rule of thumb is that one-fourth of the data can go into testing.
-The criticality of this choice is driven by how much data is available.
+The criticality of this choice is driven by how much data are available.
 The split size is not terribly important if a massive amount of data is available.
 When data are limited, deciding how much data to withhold from training can be challenging.

 T. Martin et al. (2012) compares different methods of splitting data, including random sampling, dissimilarity sampling, and other methods.